Anal Meditation & Prostate Massage

 Before any touch begins:

-Education: The practitioner may explain anatomy, the benefits of the work, and what to expect during the session.
+• Structure: I explain what to expect during the session.

 2. Preparation

-Hygiene: The practitioner and client both maintain high hygiene standards.
-Some clients may choose to do a gentle enema beforehand (optional).
+• Hygiene: The practitioner and client both maintain high hygiene standards.
+I always use gloves.
+Some clients may choose to do a gentle enema beforehand.

 3. External Touch & Warm-Up